hbcbh1999/LookseryAssingnment/README.md

 This project implements this.

-Looksery refused me, but that doesn't matter too much.
+100% requirements were met.
+Here how it's going:
+![how it's going](https://cloud.githubusercontent.com/assets/1630974/11786477/85912dde-a28f-11e5-9369-ea60556c278b.gif)

+Nevertheless, Looksery refused me.
+They said they didn't understand my code.
+"Ok, that not for everyone", I've said.
+To be honest I didn't say that loudly.
+But I am sure, they've read what was written on my face.

 Later I used this project as example project showing my students at [itstep](http://itstep.org/en/) some principles.
 Today instead of removing this project from hard drive I've decided just make this project public here on GitHub.

-Here how it's going:

-![how it's going](https://cloud.githubusercontent.com/assets/1630974/11786477/85912dde-a28f-11e5-9369-ea60556c278b.gif)
+Hope next interviewer will silenly reject me just looking into this project without bothering me and making my ego suffer.